kevinbencs/recipe-site-backend/Readme.md

 ## Description of the code

 The server starts with `server.js`.
-The express server is created and started, the connection to MongoDB is established, and it is set up to send the HTML file in the `public` directory for any URL request here.
+Here, the express server starts, connects to MongoDB, and sends the HTML file for any URL request (the HTML file is in the `public` directory).
 The rest of the server is in the `src` directory.

 The `config.js` reads `URI`, `PORT`, and `SECRET_ACCESS_TOKEN` from the `.env` file.